Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-10.1/lib64
 ```

+## Installing Matlab (dear god!)

+It will not work behind a proxy.
+I used my mobile phone internet via usb

 ## Debugging

 If you are having trouble automounting your file systems, it may be useful to run automount in the foreground.